Clooos/Home-Assistant-Mobile-First/README.md

 There is no installation process, this is my personal setup uploaded as is, it's a "learn, copy and try what you can come up with".

-Thank vou all. vou are a great motivation!
+Thank vou all. you are a great motivation!

 ![Main dashboard](https://github.com/clooos/Home-Assistant-Mobile-First/blob/master/www/images/Home%20Assistant%20-%20UI%20V3%20-%20Main%20dashboard.png?raw=true)